What Is The Average Down Payment On A House?

 Why Do People Say You Need 20% For A Typical Down Payment On A House?

 The myth of the 20% down payment comes from the private mortgage insurance (PMI) requirement.
-PMI is a type of insurance that protects your lender in the event that you default on your loan.
+PMI is a type of insurance that protects your lender if you default on your loan.
 Most lenders require that you pay for PMI if you bring less than 20% down to your closing meeting, though PMI doesn’t protect you at all – it protects the lender.

-While you’ll need to pay PMI if you have a lower down payment, you can request to cancel your insurance once you reach 20% equity in your home on a conventional loan.
+While you’ll need to pay PMI if you have a lower down payment amount, you can request to cancel your insurance once you reach 20% equity in your home on a conventional loan.

 There are a few other benefits to putting 20% down on your loan.
 You may have access to lower interest rates and your monthly payment will be lower as well.
 You can also save thousands of dollars over time by reducing the amount of money you borrow and the interest you pay.

 Saving for a large down payment can take time.
-Keep in mind, you may leave yourself with less money for repairs and renovations later on when you put more money down.
+Keep in mind that you may leave yourself with less money for repairs and renovations later on when you put more money down.

 Consider your loan requirements, your financial situation and your individual needs when you decide how much you want to put down on your mortgage loan

 The average down payment in America is equal to about 6% of the borrower’s loan value.
-However, it’s possible to buy a home with as little as 3% down depending on your loan type and credit score.
+However, buying a home with as little as 3% down is possible, depending on your loan type and credit score.
 You may even be able to buy a home with no money down if you qualify for a USDA loan or a VA loan.
 Different loan types have different minimum down payments.

 The specific down payment that’s right for you will depend on your individual circumstances.
 When you’re ready to get started, get preapproved with Rocket Mortgage – we’ll help you understand the true cost of your mortgage and identify the best loan options for you.